 1. Evaluate the technical condition of your systems and bucket them as low or high depending on your perception of these five parameters:

-2. Evaluate what types of system these are, be they systems of record, differentiation or innovation3.
-Decide whether the code base needs to be touched
+2. Decide whether the code base needs to be touched

 If applications do not need to be modified but need to be updated, there are three common approaches: wrapping, packaging and re-platforming.